 SA1 work package coordinates the operational activities of the EGI production infrastructure, ensuring a secure and reliable provisioning of grid, cloud and storage resources, harmonised between resource providers and peer e-Infrastructures.
 It aims to evolve the security activities in EGI to support the new technologies and resource provisioning paradigms, maintaining a secure and trustworthy infrastructure while supporting new use cases and new ways to access the resources.
 Within the work package cloud and HTC resources will be integrated to support new use cases for the existing and new EGI users.
 These platforms will include services for the long-tail of science that will reduce both the barriers for new users to access EGI resources and the learning curve to efficiently use them.

-SA1.1 “Operations Coordination” focused on provisioning of reliable production infrastructure by improving and modifying several of procedures and manuals supporting operations activities.
-The task also work towards sustainable delivery of EGI Core activities, essential for the infrastructure, through oversight of the performance and preparing new bidding for period of 20 Months starting from May 2016.
-Significant improvement has been also done in terms of UMD Software provisioning by optimization of verification and releasing the middleware distribution process.
+SA1.1 “Operations Coordination” focused on provisioning of reliable production infrastructure by improving and modifying several of the procedures and manuals supporting operations activities.
+The task also work towards sustainable delivery of EGI Core activities, essential for the infrastructure, through oversight of the performance and preparing new bidding for the period of 20 Months starting from May 2016.
+Significant improvement has been also done in terms of UMD Software Provisioning by optimizing the verification and releasing the middleware distribution process.

-SA1.2 “Development of Security Operations” has been working on security requirements in particular security requirements on endorsed Virtual Machine images.
-A new versions of the “EGI-CSIRT Critical Vulnerability Handling” and “"EGI Software Vulnerability Group – Strategy and Vulnerability Issue Handling" procedures have been produced and work started on four new or revised policies.
+SA1.2 “Development of Security Operations” has been working on security requirements, in particular security requirements on endorsed Virtual Machine images.
+New versions of the “EGI-CSIRT Critical Vulnerability Handling” and “"EGI Software Vulnerability Group – Strategy and Vulnerability Issue Handling" procedures have been produced and work started on four new or revised policies.
 The task also worked towards planning and developing a security challenge of the EGI Federated Cloud services.

 SA1.3 “Integration, Deployment of Grid and Cloud Platforms” spent effort on prototyping the long tail of science platform integrated with the Catania Science Gateway Framework.
 Work towards defining how to integrate the ESA authentication system with the Federated cloud has been performed by EGI and ESA.
 The activities for the D4Science integration focused on the selection of the use cases and services that will run in the EGI Federated cloud.